 Questions?
-The Welcome Center on the first floor of the Confluence Building is designed specifically for you, get help with any of these areas by stopping by.
+The Welcome Center on the first floor of the Confluence Building is designed specifically with you in mind, stop by and get help in any of these areas.

 - · Admission Guidelines

 - · Steps to Successful Enrollment

 - International Student Admission

 - · Academic Advising

 - CCDConnect

 - · Registering for Classes

-- Transferring Credit to CCD
+- · Transferring Credit to CCD

 - Tuition Classification (Residency)